xebialabs/blueprints/aws/microservice-ecommerce/README.md

 * XebiaLabs Release Orchestration and Deployment Automation up and running
 * AWS Access Key and Secret Key for an account that can deploy the application
-* A Jenkins server up and running (only if you want to publish your own Docker images)
+* A Jenkins server up and running for publishing your Docker images

 ## Special instructions